 - 1. Scope of the Section.
 This section deals with transfers of title to or ownership of a copy. - 2.
 Ownership of a Copy.
 Subsection (a) applies only to licenses.
 The basic rule is that the agreement controls.
-If the agreement does not provide for a transfer title to a copy, title to the copy remains in the transferor.
+If the agreement does not provide for a transfer title to a copy, title to that copy remains in the transferor.
 In this Act, however, title to the copy has only limited significance.
 Thus, subsection (a)(2) notes that the ability of a licensee to possess or control a copy does not depend "solely" on title to it obviously, the agreement of the parties is the most relevant source. - a.
 Copy Ownership.
-In a license, title to the copy depends on the terms of the license.
-As in Uniform Commercial Code Article 2A (1998 Official Text), this Act does not presume a transfer of title occurs on delivery.
-If the license is silent, determination of whether there was an intent to transfer title to the copy to the licensee may require consideration of the context of the transaction.
-In general, title does not vest in the licensee if the license imposes restrictions on use of the information on that copy that are inconsistent with ownership of the copy.
+In a license, who has title to the copy depends on the terms of the license.
+As in Uniform Commercial Code Article 2A (1998 Official Text), this Act does not presume that a transfer of title occurs on delivery.
+If the license is silent, determination of whether there was an intent to transfer title to the copy to the licensee may require consideration of the entire terms and context of the transaction.
+In general, title does not vest in the licensee if the license places restrictions on use of the information on that copy that are inconsistent with ownership of the copy.
 DSC Communications Corp. v.
 Pulse Communications, Inc., 170 F.3d 1354 (Fed.
 Cir.
 1999). - b.
 Right to Possession.
 Paragraph (a)(2) clarifies that the license governs rights to possession or control of a copy and that those rights do not depend solely on who has title to the copy.
 This corresponds to ordinary commercial expectations. - c.
 Effect of Reservation of Title.
-Under paragraph (a)(3), reservation of title to a copy implies a reservation of title in all copies of it made by the licensee.
-That rule is altered if the transaction contemplates that the licensee will make copies for sale.
-Thus, a license of a manuscript to a publisher contemplating production of the manuscript for sale to others, reserves title only to the delivered copy and not the digital copies produced by the publisher.
+Under paragraph (a)(3), reservation of title to a copy in a license implies a reservation of title in all copies of it made by the licensee.
+That rule is altered if the transaction contemplates that the licensee will make copies for sale or other distribution.
+Thus, a license of a manuscript to a publisher contemplating production of the manuscript as computer information for sales to others, reserves title only to the delivered copy and not to the digital copies produced by the publisher.
 This rule does not apply where the licensee will transfer copies to others subject to a license mandated by the licensor.
-In that case, the distribution contemplated is in the form of a license and not a sale.
-In any case, of course, the agreement controls; express terms displace the rule in paragraph (a)(3). - 3.
-When Title to a Copy Passes.
+In that case, distribution is contemplated, but in the form of a license and not a sale of copies.
+In any case, of course, the agreement controls and express terms on this issue displace the rule in paragraph (a)(3).

+3. When Title to a Copy Passes.
 Subsection (b) deals only with contracts where the parties agree to transfer title to a copy.
 The subsection states presumptions relating to when title passes, but the general rule is that the terms of the contract control.
 In the absence of agreed terms, this section distinguishes between physical and electronic transfers.
 The rule for physical transfers of a tangible copy parallels Uniform Commercial Code Article 2 (1998 Official Text).
 Title transfers when the licensor completes its obligations regarding tender of delivery, which obligations are spelled out in Section 606.
 The rule for electronic transfers is the same, but explicitly defers to federal copyright law.
 Some argue that even if there is an intent to transfer title to a copy, an electronic transfer of a copy of a copyrighted work is not a first sale because it does not involve transfer of a copy from the licensor to the licensee.
 Under subsection (b), state law expressly coordinates with resolution of that issue in federal law.